p4lsec/otsafe/README.md

 ![Black wide smol](https://github.com/p4lsec/otsafe/assets/34799788/969cd683-09a0-4bd0-8e4f-9b52a279683b)

-OTsafe is a Python-based framework designed to model, detect, and potentially respond to cyber-physical threats.
-By providing a layer of abstraction over industrial processes, OTsafe allows for a real-time cross-section of disparate data sources, ensuring the safety of personnel, equipment, and the environment.
-OTsafe's goal is to fill gaps in monitoring and detecting unsafe conditions at Purdue Levels 0-2.

-The beauty of OTsafe is that the tool allows you to abstract away the implementation-specific details of the control network, allowing users to focus on the functions and interaction of components.
-From there, users can build detections and automation around things like the unsafe conditions, attacker TTPs, and more.

-## Overview
+OTsafe is a Python-based framework designed to enhance the visibility and security of safety-critical functions in operational technology (OT) environments.
+It offers capabilities to model, detect, and assist in responding to cyber-physical threats, whether they arise from intentional actions or accidents.

-OTsafe aims to prevent *"control loop compromises"* - instances where components of a control loop within a control system are influenced beyond safe operating parameters, whether accidentally or maliciously.
+A primary aim of OTsafe is to prevent "control loop compromises" - instances where components of a control loop within a system are influenced beyond safe operating parameters, either accidentally or maliciously.
+By abstracting the complexities of industrial processes, OTsafe empowers teams to model their control systems, enabling a concentrated focus on building systems that are both safe and secure.

-OTsafe's core strength is its ability to model real-world systems and apply various data sources to bring these models to life.
-It detects unsafe, suspicious, or anomalous conditions, regardless of their cause or intent.
+One of OTsafe's core strengths is its ability to model real-world systems and apply various data sources to bring these models to life.
+Through the ingestion of resources like PCAPs, asset inventory databases, and more, it provides a real-time cross-sectional view of various data sources, detecting unsafe, suspicious, or anomalous conditions, regardless of their cause or intent.
+A key objective is to address the gaps in monitoring and detecting unsafe conditions, particularly at Purdue Levels 0-2.

-The three main elements of OTsafe include:

-- A [core library](#core-library) that establishes common syntax for any industrial component
-- An extensible framework which allows teams to model systems, connect them to live control system data, and then test and apply custom detections and responses.
-(Contact me if you want to collaborate on this!
-Need more hardware testing)
-- Project implementation automation hub, provided via Jenkins.
-This helps you build, test, and deploy your specific implementation.
+The abstraction layer of OTsafe ensures that users can account for the unique, implementation-specific details of their control networks.
+This allows for a more in-depth focus on the functions and interactions of system components.
+Consequently, users can develop detections and automation strategies centered on aspects such as unsafe conditions, attacker TTPs, and beyond.

 ## Use Cases